 In this series, I dig a little deeper into the meaning of psychology-related terms.
-This week’s term is cognitive behavioural therapy (CBT) for pain.
+This week’s term is cognitive behavioural therapy (CBT) for chronic pain.

 While initially, the idea of a psychological form of treatment for a physical problem may sound a bit odd at first, it makes more sense when you consider how inextricably connected mind and body are.

 CBT for pain does not take the perspective that pain is “all in your head“; instead, it’s focused on changing what the mind is doing in response to the pain signals.
 CBT for pain has been shown in research studies to be effective in a variety of chronic pain conditions including fibromyalgia and chronic headaches.

 Practicing relaxation strategies can help to interrupt these automatic responses.
 Biofeedback can facilitate this by giving an immediate indication of the level of physiological arousal.
 Strategies include progressive muscle relaxation, visual imagery, and mindfulness.
 It’s not just a matter of applying these strategies once in a while, but practicing them regularly to be able to override the body’s learned physiological responses.

 Avoidance of activities is a common response to chronic pain, and CBT for pain treats that in much the same way it would any other kind of avoidance reaction.
 There is an emphasis on behavioural activation, including both physical activity and normally pleasurable activities.
 Pacing is practiced to achieve a good balance between activation and rest.

 Therapy also covers lasting lifestyle changes, anticipating obstacles, and long-term maintenance skills, including stress management, goal-setting, and problem-solving.
 The overall goal is to improve the quality of life and overall functioning.